How to Choose the Right Countertop

 What Color is Soapstone?

-Soapstone is found in shades of dark green, to blue-gray and black.
+Soapstone is found in shades of dark green, blue-gray, and black.
 Some slabs will have a spotted appearance like a harbor seal, while others feature crisp, white veins.
 While soapstone can be polished smooth, it isn’t shiny like granite or marble.
 Slabs containing more talc will take on a powdery appearance, giving it a casual elegance.
-Some people choose to oil their soapstone countertops with food grade mineral oil which will darken it and create a dramatic contrast, but this is strictly for aesthetics — there’s no functional need to oil it.
+Some people choose to oil their soapstone countertops with food-grade mineral oil which will darken them and create a dramatic contrast, but this is strictly for aesthetics — there’s no functional need to oil it.